fareed-ah/Habits/README.md

 - Remote database(possibly Firebase or MongoDb), if needed will use RxJava and Retrofit to fetch and post.
 - Follow TDD and write tests using Mockito

+## Demo
+View the demo video in the main directory of the repo for a demo!!